GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 -   A set of rules to convert the regulatory interactions into mathematical or statistical equations;

--   A set of kinetic parameters that specify the rate of the different reactions in the model.
+-   A set of kinetic parameters that specify the rate of the different reactions in the model (depends on the type of model used).

 There are many types of models that can be developed to simulate GRNs (see [Kalerbach *et al.*, 2008](https://doi.org/10.1038/nrm2503)).
 For example:

--   Logical models: each gene in a GRN is considered as a switch with two states, ON and OFF.
-Depending on the state of a regulator at time t and the type of regulation exerted by the regulator on its target (i.e. activative or repressive), the target gene switch state (or remain in the same state) at time t+1;
+-   **Logical models**: each gene in a GRN is considered as a switch with two states, ON and OFF.
+Depending on the state (ON or OFF) of a regulator at time t and the type of regulation exerted by the regulator on its target (i.e. activative or repressive), the state of the target gene will change (or remain the same) at time t+1;

 ![An example of logical model](./images/boolean_model_example.png)

 <small>Example of a logical model. a) The GRN modelled. b) The transition rules from one time point to the next for each edge in the GRN: for each possible state of the regulator(s) (white columns), the corresponding state of the target (grey column) at the next time point. c) Simulation of the model: at each time point, the genes are either ON (1) or OFF (2).
 Example adapted from Karlebach, G., Shamir, R. Modelling and analysis of gene regulatory networks. *Nat Rev Mol Cell Biol 9*, 770--780 (2008). <https://doi.org/10.1038/nrm2503>. </small>

--   Continuous and deterministic models: ordinary differential expressions (ODEs) are used to describe how the concentrations of the different mRNAs and proteins evolve over time.
+-   **Continuous and deterministic models**: ordinary differential expressions (ODEs) are used to describe how the concentrations of the different mRNAs and proteins evolve over time.
 Regulatory functions are used to describe the change in the production of mRNAs or proteins of a target gene as a function of the concentration of regulator molecules.

 ![An example of continuous and deterministic model](./images/ode_model_example.png)

 <small>Example of a continuous and deterministic model, for the same GRN as in the previous example. a) The GRN modelled. b) The system of ODEs used to describe the change in the different genes' concentration over time.
 The regulatory functions are constructed to match the GRN modelled. c) The trajectories of the model over time (obtained by solving the system of ODEs).
 The code to reproduce this example is available [here](https://github.com/GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/blob/main/scripts/grn_modelling_examples.R).
 Adapted from Karlebach, G., Shamir, R. Modelling and analysis of gene regulatory networks. *Nat Rev Mol Cell Biol* **9**, 770--780 (2008). <https://doi.org/10.1038/nrm2503>. </small>

--   Discrete and stochastic models: biochemical reactions represent the production, transformation and decay of the molecules (DNA, mRNA and proteins) present in the system of interest.
+-   **Discrete and stochastic models**: biochemical reactions represent the production, transformation and decay of the molecules (DNA, mRNA and proteins) present in the system of interest.
 A Stochastic Simulation Algorithm (SSA) is used to predict the evolution of the different molecules' absolute abundance over time, by simulating the occurrence of the different reactions in the system.

 <img src="images/ssa_model_example.png" alt="An example of discrete and stochastic model" width="1400"/>